Los Angeles Workers Compensation Attorney

 California law requires employers to carry basic worker’s compensation insurance to cover medical care including any hospitalization, doctor’s visits, prescription drugs, lab, and other diagnostic tests, and travel expenses for medical visits.
 Depending on the case employees may receive temporary or permanent disability benefits and supplemental benefits.
 In the event of death, the family may receive death benefits to cover medical and funeral expenses.

-3. What Are My Rights Under Los Angeles CA Workers’ Compensation Laws?
+3. What Are My Rights Under California Workers’ Compensation Laws?

 4. Can I Sue My Employer If They Have Workers’ Compensation Insurance?